wangx23/old_homepage/index.md

 ## Submitted

-* __Wang, X.__ and Zhu, Z., Small area estimation with subgroups analysis, _Submitted to Journal Statistical Theory and Related Fields in December 2018_.
+* __Wang, X.__ and Zhu, Z., Small area estimation with subgroups analysis, _Submitted to Statistical Theory and Related Fields in December 2018_.
 * Tatjana, M. and __Wang, X.__, Identifying Subgroups of the Obese Population in the United States.

 ## In preparation
 * Wang, X., Zhu, Z. and Zhang, H. H. , Estimating subgroups for spatial areal data with repeated measures, To be submitted.

+* Wang, X., Clustering of longitudinal curves via a penalized method.

 ## Work experience